mikrdgz/recharge-docs/docs/headless-overview.md

 The Checkout component of your ReCharge integration is how you will process a customers initial recurring subscription purchase.
 ReCharge offers three approaches to checkout:

 1. ReCharge hosts a fully [PCI-compliant](https://www.pcisecuritystandards.org/) checkout environment.
-2. ReCharge's [Checkouts API](docs/checkouts.md) lets you create your own checkout environment for shoppers.
+2. ReCharge's [Checkouts API](docs/checkouts.md) lets you create your own checkout environment for customers.
 3. You can own the checkout process and sync subscription information back to ReCharge after you've processed a checkout via an external system.

 ## Backend Processing